-The entity before which the project documents shall be filled will vary according to the nature of the project.
+The entity before which the project documents shall be filed will vary according to the nature of the project.
 If the project is included in the PIA's scope, project documents shall be filed before the ministry responsible for its approval.
 If the project comprises, for instance, the incorporation of a bank, than the project documents shall be filed with the BNA.
 Regarding legal formalities, the contractual freedom prevails as the general principle under the CC; however, the law imposes notarial intervention for certain specific cases (eg, the execution of agreements for the transfer of real estate require the intervention of a public notary).

-All documents related to the project shall be in the Portuguese language.
-The original documents issued by other states shall be subject to the procedures aimed at its legalisation and recognition (normally before the Ministry of Foreign Affairs and the Angolan consulate of the relevant state).
+All documents related to the project shall be in Portuguese.

+The original documents issued by other states shall be subject to legalisation and recognition procedures (normally before the Ministry of Foreign Affairs and the Angolan consulate of the relevant state).